DeltaNeverUsed/GroupSync/README.md

 # Custom Scripts
-To make custom stuff sync in groups you can inherit any script from "GroupCustomSync", GroupCustomSync provides five functions to help sync stuff
+To make custom stuff sync in groups you can inherit any script from "GroupCustomSync", GroupCustomSync provides five functions to help sync stuff.
+But before you use any of those, you need to run the StartNet() function, to initialize the networking

 ### Global
 1. SetVariableInAllGroups(string name, object value, bool setLocally = true, bool autoSerialize = true)